Matt Hasselbeck: Early life

 Hasselbeck is the son of Mary Beth "Betsy" (Rueve) and Don Hasselbeck, a former New England Patriots tight end.

 Matt and his younger brothers Tim and Nathanael grew up in Norfolk, Massachusetts, and attended Xaverian Brothers High School in Westwood.

 He was selected as an honorable mention All-American by USA Today as a high school senior.

 College career

 Hasselbeck attended Boston College near his family's hometown.
 He played for the Boston College Eagles football team from 1994 to 1997, including two years with his younger brother Tim.
 Hasselbeck finished his college career as the starting quarterback (a position his brother Tim would later hold with the Eagles).
+Matt had career totals of 4,548 passing yards, 22 passing touchdowns, and 26 interceptions.
 He graduated with a degree in marketing.